OrOz77/PractiCalculator/README.md

 Upon launch, the calculators provided are:

-Tip, Sale, GPA, and BMI.
+Tip, Sale, GPA, Binary, and BMI.

 The first big update will include a unit conversion system with many options to choose from.